ajmas/DiscordWebhookX/README.md

   - `DiscordWebhook-Spigot-2.1.0-jar-with-dependencies.jar`
   - `DiscordWebhook-Spigot-2.1.0.jar`

-  You should use the first of file in your Minecraft server's plugin folder.
+  You should use the first of the files in your Minecraft server's plugin folder.

+  ## License

+  This project is licensed under GPLv3.
+See attached [LICENSE](./LICENSE) file for text of the license.